HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

 *   checking package dependencies ...
-NOTE
+ERROR
     ```
+    Packages required but not available: 'fpc', 'Rdpack'

     Depends: includes the non-default packages:
       'SummarizedExperiment', 'MultiAssayExperiment', 'cluster', 'fpc',
       'randomForest', 'flexmix'
     Adding so many packages to the search path is excessive and importing
     selectively is preferable.
-    ```

-*   checking top-level files ...
-NOTE
-    ```
-    File
-      LICENSE
-    is not mentioned in the DESCRIPTION file.
-    ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Namespace in Imports field not imported from: ‘kableExtra’
-      All declared Imports should be used.
-    Packages in Depends field not imported from:
-      ‘flexmix’ ‘randomForest’
-      These packages need to be imported from (in the NAMESPACE file)
-      for when this namespace is loaded but not attached.
+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # EventPointer